 Opening a developer account

-This overview of how to register for a developer account for the Windows Store will help you understand the process of setting up your account.
+This overview of how to register for a developer account for the Windows Store and other Microsoft programs will help you understand the process of setting up your account.

 - Select the country/region in which you live, or where your business is located.
 You won't be able to change this later.